What is Nama Shoyu? What does Nama Shoyu mean?

 - Salad Dressings

-- General condiment (ie. leave it sitting out and put it on everything!
+- As a general condiment (ie. leave it sitting out and put it on everything!
 I like to add a splash of Nama Shoyu to salads and vegetable dishes)

 Recipes Using Nama Shoyu